elevate0123/CSE/5 Sociology/Paper 1/02 Sociology as Science.md

 #RM is a wider term given to the entire process of Research which included specific approach, ideology, RM, research design, data, assumption and logics used in the process

-Socio research guided by researchers conception of relation between man and society
+Socio research is guided by researchers conception of relation between man and society

-Socio Approaches --->
+Socio Approaches ---> #diagram
 Micro and Macro
 Positivist and Interpretivists
 Functional-Conflict and Ethnomethodology - Symbolic Interactionism